Acosix/alfresco-mt-support/README.md

 ## Manual "installation" using JAR files

-Some addons and some other sources on the net suggest that you can install **any** addon by putting their JARs in a path like <tomcat>/lib, <tomcat>/shared or <tomcat>/shared/lib.
+Some addons and some other sources on the net suggest that you can install **any** addon by putting their JARs in a path like &lt;tomcat&gt;/lib, &lt;tomcat&gt;/shared or &lt;tomcat&gt;/shared/lib.
 This is **not** correct.
 Only the most trivial addons / extensions can be installed that way - "trivial" in this case means that these addons have no Java class-level dependencies on any component that Alfresco ships, e.g. addons that only consist of static resources, configuration files or web scripts using pure JavaScript / Freemarker.

-The only way to manually install an addon using JARs that is **guaranteed** not to cause Java classpath issues is by dropping the JAR files directly into the <tomcat>/webapps/alfresco/WEB-INF/lib (Repository-tier) or <tomcat>/webapps/share/WEB-INF/lib (Share-tier) folders.
+The only way to manually install an addon using JARs that is **guaranteed** not to cause Java classpath issues is by dropping the JAR files directly into the &lt;tomcat&gt;/webapps/alfresco/WEB-INF/lib (Repository-tier) or &lt;tomcat&gt;/webapps/share/WEB-INF/lib (Share-tier) folders.

-For this addon the following JARs need to be dropped into <tomcat>/webapps/alfresco/WEB-INF/lib:
+For this addon the following JARs need to be dropped into &lt;tomcat&gt;/webapps/alfresco/WEB-INF/lib:

- - de.acosix.alfresco.utility.common-<version>.jar
+ - de.acosix.alfresco.utility.common-&lt;version&gt;.jar
- - de.acosix.alfresco.utility.repo-<version>-installable.jar
+ - de.acosix.alfresco.utility.repo-&lt;version&gt;-installable.jar
- - de.acosix.alfresco.mtsupport.repo-<version>-installable.jar
+ - de.acosix.alfresco.mtsupport.repo-&lt;version&gt;-installable.jar